The Social Justice Action Team

 Follow the links at left to learn more about how Follenites put their faith in action.

 Our social justice programs are managed and led by the Social Justice Action Team (SJAT).
 A council consisting of leaders of Follen’s social justice programs and the congregation at large.
 Our work and responsibilities are defined by our Charter.
-If you are interested in joining the SJAT or simply want to learn more about its programs, contact one of its co-chairs, Nancy Alloway and Tammy Mulligan.
+If you are interested in joining the SJAT or simply want to learn more about its programs, contact one of its co-chairs, Tammy Mulligan and Rosemary McCrudden.

 New Social Justice Actions